jenkinsci/devops-portal-plugin/README.md

 ## Troubleshooting

-To debug plugin behavior, configure a jenkins logger on the class:
+To debug plugin behavior, configure a jenkins logger on the package:
 `io.jenkins.plugins.devopsportal`

 ## Author & Licence